 Sustainable Development and continuous improvement of Key Performance Indicators is of prime importance for the company.
-New technologies are being adopted to automate processes, reduce energy and water consumption and to improve safety.
+New technologies are being adopted to automate processes, reduce energy and water consumption, and improve safety.
 During the year under review, following Energy Conservation measures were taken by the Company:

 - a.
-Continuous efforts are being made by the production team for conservation of energy and Process Optimisation to improve operational efficiency and appropriate steps are taken to reduce the consumption through efficiency in usage and timely maintenance and upgradation of energy saving devices. - b.
+Continuous efforts are being made by the production team for the conservation of energy and Process Optimisation to improve operational efficiency and appropriate steps are taken to reduce the consumption through efficiency in usage and timely maintenance and upgradation of energy saving devices. - b.
 Heating time for trials, testing etc., is strictly monitored and certain savings are generated, but total impact of this cannot be ascertained. - c.
-Additional Investments and proposals, if any, being implemented for reduction of consumption of energy: None. - d.
+Additional Investments and proposals, if any, being implemented for reduction of consumption of energy and the steps taken by the company for utilising alternate sources of energy: None. - d.
 Impact of measures at (a) & (b) above, for reduction of energy consumption and consequent impact on the cost of production of goods: With the implementation of measures indicated in (a) above, it is expected that there would be a corresponding favourable impact on the energy cost per unit of production.